Hardie Board Siding: Advantages, Disadvantages, Cost

 - High installation and labour costs.
 As a result of its composition, it requires more planning, a large labour force, and may take longer to install.
 It is worth noting that fiber cement cladding is very heavy.
 The thin Hardie Boards are fragile before installation and must be carefully handled as they are prone to chipping and breakage.

-- Maintaining fiber cement is a huge task that takes up a lot of time and money.
+- Maintaining fiber cement siding is a huge task that takes up a lot of time and money.
 Whether your Hardie siding is pre-painted or not, it will demand periodic repainting in order to maintain its looks because the paint fades and can sometimes chip.
 The product also gets dirty faster and will require regular cleaning.

 - Proper ventilation must be provided, and caution taken in places where fiber cement siding is being expurgated as long-term exposure to the silica dust produced during installation may cause a disease known as silicosis together with other lung diseases among workers.